Centene (NYSE:CNC) Issues FY 2022 Earnings Guidance

-Centene (NYSE:CNC) last released its quarterly earnings results on Tuesday, February 8th.
-The company reported $1.01 earnings per share for the quarter, topping analysts’ consensus estimates of $0.98 by $0.03.
-The company had revenue of $32.57 billion during the quarter, compared to analysts’ expectations of $32.52 billion.
-Centene had a return on equity of 10.33% and a net margin of 0.60%.
-Centene’s quarterly revenue was up 15.1% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.46 EPS.
-On average, sell-side analysts expect that Centene will post 5.12 earnings per share for the current year.
+Centene (NYSE:CNC) last posted its quarterly earnings results on Tuesday, February 8th.
+The company reported $1.01 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.98 by $0.03.
+The business had revenue of $32.57 billion for the quarter, compared to analyst estimates of $32.52 billion.
+Centene had a return on equity of 11.47% and a net margin of 1.07%.
+The firm’s revenue was up 15.1% on a year-over-year basis.
+During the same period last year, the company earned $0.46 EPS.
+On average, equities analysts forecast that Centene will post 5.43 earnings per share for the current year.

-In other news, EVP Mark J. Brooks sold 2,774 shares of the stock in a transaction on Thursday, January 20th.
-The stock was sold at an average price of $80.00, for a total value of $221,920.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CEO Michael F. Neidorff sold 50,000 shares of the stock in a transaction on Tuesday, December 14th.
-The shares were sold at an average price of $79.71, for a total value of $3,985,500.00.
+In other news, EVP Mark J. Brooks sold 2,774 shares of the business’s stock in a transaction on Thursday, January 20th.
+The stock was sold at an average price of $80.00, for a total transaction of $221,920.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Colin A. Toney sold 2,807 shares of the company’s stock in a transaction dated Tuesday, December 21st.
+The stock was sold at an average price of $82.94, for a total value of $232,812.58.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 75,167 shares of company stock valued at $6,013,755.
-Company insiders own 1.80% of the company’s stock.
+Over the last three months, insiders sold 75,167 shares of company stock worth $6,013,755.
+1.80% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Zullo Investment Group Inc. acquired a new stake in Centene in the fourth quarter valued at $34,000.
-Penserra Capital Management LLC raised its stake in Centene by 19.8% in the fourth quarter.
-Penserra Capital Management LLC now owns 3,042 shares of the company’s stock valued at $250,000 after buying an additional 502 shares in the last quarter.
-Toroso Investments LLC raised its stake in Centene by 18.8% in the fourth quarter.
-Toroso Investments LLC now owns 9,975 shares of the company’s stock valued at $822,000 after buying an additional 1,577 shares in the last quarter.
-Glenmede Trust Co.
-NA raised its stake in Centene by 14.2% in the fourth quarter.
-Glenmede Trust Co.
-NA now owns 35,210 shares of the company’s stock valued at $2,900,000 after buying an additional 4,381 shares in the last quarter.
-Finally, California State Teachers Retirement System raised its stake in Centene by 3.8% in the fourth quarter.
-California State Teachers Retirement System now owns 1,044,892 shares of the company’s stock valued at $86,099,000 after buying an additional 38,584 shares in the last quarter.
-Institutional investors and hedge funds own 90.60% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+EverSource Wealth Advisors LLC bought a new stake in shares of Centene in the fourth quarter valued at approximately $26,000.
+Zullo Investment Group Inc. bought a new position in shares of Centene during the 4th quarter worth about $34,000.
+SkyView Investment Advisors LLC bought a new position in shares of Centene during the 4th quarter worth about $196,000.
+Flagship Harbor Advisors LLC acquired a new stake in shares of Centene in the 4th quarter worth about $209,000.
+Finally, Penserra Capital Management LLC increased its stake in Centene by 19.8% in the 4th quarter.
+Penserra Capital Management LLC now owns 3,042 shares of the company’s stock valued at $250,000 after buying an additional 502 shares during the last quarter.
+90.47% of the stock is currently owned by hedge funds and other institutional investors.

 Centene Company Profile